shadowfaxthewhitehorse/magicsquare_nofrontend/README.md

 The program generates an nxn magic square for the given value of 'n'.
 In a related project, we have created a program to create a magic square with a front-end (Technologies: Flask, Python).

+# Execution
+To run the program, do the following:

+$ python app.py